openradx/adit/README.md

 # TODO list

--   study finder -> batch finder
+-   study_date -> study_datetime
--   prefetch results on study finder download view
 -   Better scheduler (with day in week and times)
--   study_date -> study_datetime
 -   should we really save log to task this way
 -   Allow to pause a job (Status.PAUSED)